-The combined effect of the internal Sinc4 digital filter and of the analog and digital autocalibration circuits determines the LTC2410 input bandwidth.
-When the internal oscillator is used with the notch set at 60Hz ($F_0 = LOW$), the 3dB input bandwidth is 3.63Hz.
-When the internal oscillator is used with the notch set at 50Hz ($F_0 = HIGH$), the 3dB input bandwidth is 3.02Hz.
-If an external conversion clock generator of frequency f{EOSC} is connected to the F_0 pin, the 3dB input bandwidth is 0.236 • $10^{-6} \cdot f{EOSC}$.
+The combined effect of the internal sinc digital filter and of the analog and digital autocalibration circuits determines the LTC2413 input bandwidth.
+When the internal oscillator is used ( $F_0 = LOW$ ), the 3dB input bandwidth is 3.3Hz.
+If an external conversion clock generator of frequency $f{EOSC}$ is connected to the $F_0$ pin, the 3dB input bandwidth is 0.236 • $10^{-6}$ • $f{EOSC}$ .

 Due to the complex filtering and calibration algorithms utilized, the converter input bandwidth is not modeled very accurately by a first order filter with the pole located at the 3dB frequency.
-When the internal oscillator is used, the shape of the LTC2410 input bandwidth is shown in Figure 35 for F_0 = LOW and F_0 = HIGH.
-When an external oscillator of frequency f{EOSC} is used, the shape of the LTC2410 input bandwidth can be derived from Figure 35, F_0 = LOW curve in which the horizontal axis is scaled by $f{EOSC}/153600$.
+When the internal oscillator is used, the shape of the LTC2413 input bandwidth is shown in Figure 36.
+When an external oscillator of frequency $f{EOSC}$ is used, the shape of the LTC2413 input bandwidth can be derived from Figure 36, in which the horizontal axis is scaled by $f{EOSC}/139800$ .

-The conversion noise (800nV{RMS} typical for V{REF} = 5V) can be modeled by a white noise source connected to a noise free converter.
-The noise spectral density is 62.75nV \sqrt{Hz} for an infinite bandwidth source and 86.1nV \sqrt{Hz} for a single 0.5MHz pole source.
+The conversion noise (800nVRMS typical for VREF = 5V) can be modeled as a white noise source connected to a noise free converter.
+The noise spectral density is $63nV/\sqrt{Hz}$ for an infinite bandwidth source and $77nV/\sqrt{Hz}$ for a single 0.5MHz pole source.
 From these numbers, it is clear that particular attention must be given to the design of external amplification circuits.
 Such circuits face the simultaneous requirements of very low bandwidth (just a few Hz) in order to reduce the output referred noise and relatively high bandwidth (at least 500kHz) necessary to drive the input switched-capacitor network.
 A possible solution is a high gain, low bandwidth amplifier stage followed by a high bandwidth unity-gain buffer.